 A student who has successfully completed all requirements for the chosen degree is eligible to graduate.
-The student must submit the Application to Graduate Form two months before the end of her last semester at WITS.
-The Application to Graduate Form is accessible via the WITS website (under Current Students).
+The student must submit the Application to Graduate Form by the deadline indicated on the website (under current students) of their last semester at WITS.
+The Application to Graduate Form is accessible via the institutional website.